jcris21/ProductFormula101/README.md

 # ProductFormula101
-This is a MultiProjec folder where i share thre projects from Growth Product Management NanoDegree from Udacity.
+This is a MultiProjec folder where I share YOU three projects from Growth Product Management NanoDegree from Udacity where i applied powefull concepts and techniques to Boost the growth of any Technological Company used from the Top WorldClass Startups
+.
-First Project: Adquisition Framework steps based on a Well informed and Hipotetical Business Case
+First Project: Adquisition Framework steps based on a well informed and Hipotetical Business Case
 ![A1](https://user-images.githubusercontent.com/109490056/184507563-563d121e-b957-4a2b-89f3-6331d12e77d8.PNG)

 In the Inspecting Landscape: I analyze Business Goals &Product Strategy, then Growth Compenents  and Metrics, as well as the Target Personas